thanegill/itc280/articles/12_02_28_assignment7.md

 They are linked like this so that you don't have to find the absolute path to the image or font.

 I've tried to not hard code any file paths.
-In my `config.php` I have the name of the javascript and css folder, that can be easily changed as well as a way to turn on or of the theme switching links in the footer.
+In my `config.php` I have the name of the javascript and css folder, that can be easily changed as well as a way to turn on or off the theme switching links in the footer.

-This is my `config.php` file that hold the theme setting as well as other site wide settings:
+This is my `config.php` file that holds the theme settings well as other site wide settings:

 	<?php
 	//Import Credentials file for MySQL